redbrick/docs-old/docs/procedures/ssl.md

 ## Background

-Redbrick has a wildcard ssl cert for \*.redbrick.dcu.ie, issued by The SSL Store/RapidSSL.
+Redbrick has a wildcard SSL cert for *.redbrick.dcu.ie, issued by The SSL Store/RapidSSL.
 It was purchased before LetsEncrypt supported wildcard certs and for the sake of the price paid is being kept in use until it expires.